paulogmota/Bugbounty-VPS-config/Readme.md

 # My bug bounty automation VPS setup
-I'm sharing here all the tools and configs I generally use in my VPS for bug bounty and general security testing.
-This repo was initially private so I could use if I had any trouble with my OS, but I decided to publish it.
-Feel free to contribute
+I'm sharing here all the tools and configurations I generally use on my VPS for bug bounty and general security testing.
+This repository was initially private so I could use it if I had any trouble with my OS, but I decided to publish it.
+Feel free to contribute.

 I always use Ubuntu 22.04 for my private servers.
 ## Pre requisites
 - Create a folder called `environment` to put all the installation files inside